I enjoy researching and writing about ancient civilizations and their impact on the modern world.

 For example, the Babylonian myth, The Epic of Gilgamesh, the Sumerian tale, Bilgames and the Netherworld, the Sumerian myth, The Descent of Inanna and Dumuzi’s Death and the Babylonian poem, The Wrath of Erra were all written in cuneiform.

 Cuneiform Inscribed Clay Tablet Found in Southern Mesopotamia

-The Code of Hammurabi on Display in the Musee du Louvre
+Code of Hammurabi in the Musee du Louvre

 Researchers believed the area’s population to be in constant flux due to the migrating patterns of nomadic tribes constantly passing through though there is evidence that the formation of extended families occurred in Babylon.
 Large portions of Babylonian land made for sale required a signature from the owners’ siblings and various other relatives indicating this possible existence.